JermayneN/code-in-repo/README.md

-i had to create one which i called test. i follow the steps they had me do to fork a repository which is basically copying someone elses project, i made some changes and sent it back to them so they can decide if they wish to keep the changes this is called pull request.
+i had to create one which i called test. i follow the steps they had me do to fork a repository which is basically copying someone elses project, i made some changes and sent it back to them so they can decide if they wish to keep the changes this is called pull request. the github terminologies where not that difficult after you learn what they meant. most of the time the definition wasnt that far off from what the word is.
 # code-in-repo
 first repository